 - ¼ to ½ tsp pepper corn

-- Saute tomatoes with salt turmeric until mushy.
+Saute tomatoes with salt and turmeric until mushy.

-- Simmer for 5 minutes after it comes to a boil and thickens.
+Simmer for 5 minutes after it comes to a boil.
+Soon It thickens slightly.

-- Add coriander leaves.
-Cover and switch off.
+Add coriander leaves.
+Cover and turn off the stove.

 1. Dry roast 1.5 tsp cumin, ¼ tsp methi seeds, ¼ to ½ tsp pepper corn and one red chilli.
 If making for baby skip red chili and use less pepper.
 Cool and powder this, you can also coarsely crush it in a hand pestle.
 Set aside.